awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether the active access keys are rotated within 90 days\.

 We highly recommend that you do not generate and remove all access keys in your account\.
-Instead, the recommended best practice is to either create one or more IAM roles, or to use [federation](https://aws.amazon.com/identity/federation/) to allow your users to use their existing corporate credentials to log into the AWS console and AWS CLI\.
+Instead, the recommended best practice is to either create one or more IAM roles or to use [federation](https://aws.amazon.com/identity/federation/)\.
+You can use these methods to allow your users to use their existing corporate credentials to log into the AWS Management Console and AWS CLI\.

 Each approach has its use cases\.
 Federation is generally better for enterprises that have an existing central directory or plan to need more than the current limit IAM users\.
-Applications running outside of an AWS environment need access keys for programmatic access to AWS resources\.
+Applications that run outside of an AWS environment need access keys for programmatic access to AWS resources\.

 However, if the resources that need programmatic access run inside AWS, the best practice is to use IAM roles\.
 Roles allow you to grant a resource access without hardcoding an access key ID and secret access key into the configuration\.